Your Guide to Immediate Roadside Sanctions (“IRS”) by DUI Lawyers in Alberta

 The Traffic Safety Act does allow for exemptions to the mandatory blow box.

 In order to be exempted, a driver must show it is not feasible to comply with the requirement.
 Feasibility is defined as “the physical incapacity or physical incapability to comply”.

 Feasibility does not include financial constraints, vehicle inaccessibility, or occupational hardship.
 In place of the blow box, you may be able to serve a longer suspension or be given an additional condition.

-Penalties for an Immediate Roadside Sanction in Calgary
+Penalties for an Immediate Roadside Sanction in Alberta

 An Immediate Roadside Sanction is not a criminal offence.
 Because it is issued by the Alberta Provincial Government and not the federal government, it will not show up on your criminal record.
 This holds true regardless of whether you fight the IRS or not.